 - In this Sluggy Freelance strip, Torg and Riff give themselves holiday themed codenames (April Fool and Hot Chick Appreciation Day, respectively).

-- Like many of the comedic examples listed above the callsigns for Icebreaker squad in the Girls Love Space Opera Angels 2200 are all sarcastic, ironic, or sardonic commentaries on their personalities (or failings).
+- Like many of the comedic examples listed above the callsigns for Icebreaker squad in the Yuri Genre Space Opera Angels 2200 are all sarcastic, ironic, or sardonic commentaries on their personalities (or failings).
 Unlike the comedic examples the recipients are fully aware that they're being mocked and it contributes to their ultimate failure to bond as a team.

 - Everyday Heroes: